ESC101: Praxis I

 • The Toulmin model for arguments (feel free to argue in Praxis!
 It’s not rude, it’s constructive).

-• Learning to make an engineering argument is one of fundamentals in Praxis.
-Whether you are backing up your ideas with lots of evidence or admitting you have not done enough work to know the full answer to a question, arguments are especially important for the questions you explore in Praxis.
-There may not be a ‘correct’ answer to begin with!
+• Learning to make an engineering argument is one of the most important fundamentals in Praxis (and engineering in general), whether you are backing up your claims with a lot of evidence or admitting you have not done enough work to know the full answer to a question.

 • C.R.A.A.P.
-Test to gauge the credibility of secondary sources (actually very useful, although you wouldn’t think so based on the name.
+Test for source credibility (very useful, though you wouldn’t think so based on the name).

 • C = Currency